pepperberry/ROS2/README.md

 The setup.sh script installs ROS2 and all of its required dependencies onto the local Raspberry Pi 5 device.

 <b style="color:red;">Note!</b> Upon successful completion of the setup.sh script, the RPi is expected to reboot.
 Once it starts back up, the 'ros2_venv' virtual enviornment should be activated and noted within the RPi terminal.
+You may need to hit the [Enter] key a few times during installation.

 ``` bash
 # From the ROS2 directory, migrate to the setup script